-All payments for vehicles will be made directly to the service provider on submission of a tax invoice addressed to Communities.
+All payments for vehicles are made directly to the service provider on submission of a tax invoice addressed to the Department.

-There can be special circumstances where it may be necessary to assist carers to make modifications to their home to provide for the particular special needs of a child in care.
+There can be special circumstances where it may be necessary to assist carers to modify their home to provide for the particular special needs of a child in care.
 These require thorough consideration, as this often involves adding value to the carer’s asset (their home).

 Approval for home modifications are limited to:

-Prospective funding is not/cannot be used as a condition for the carer taking on a large sibling group.
+Prospective funding is not and cannot be used as a condition for the carer taking on a large sibling group.

-Communities funds the modifications by way of a grant paid direct to the service provider.
-Carers must sign an Advice to Carer Agreement with Communities where they agree to make a pro-rata repayment of the grant if the children leave the placement within a specified period.
+The Department funds the modifications through a grant paid directly to the service provider.
+Carers must sign an Advice to Carer Agreement with the Department where they agree to make a pro-rata repayment of the grant if the children leave the care arrangment within a specified period.

-These provisions must be made clear in a written advice to the carers, and must be accepted by the carers before funding is provided.
+These provisions must be clearly set out in a written advice to the carers, and must be accepted by the carers before funding is provided.

-Payments are made directly to service providers on submission of a tax invoice addressed to Communities.
+Payments are made directly to service providers on submission of a tax invoice addressed to the Department.

-Occasionally a situation may arise in a child’s life that requires expenditure of a large sum of money outside the normal resources of the Case Support Costs budget and not covered in the categories outlined above.
+Occasionally a situation may arise in a child’s life that requires expenditure of a large sum of money that is outside the normal resources of the Case Support Costs budget and is not covered in the categories above.

-In such cases, the district director determines if it is justified to seek the Executive Director’s consideration for funding from the special purpose funding budget as a major and extraordinary event.
+In such cases, the district director determines if the expenditure is justified before seeking the relevant Executive Director’s consideration for funding from the special purpose funding budget as a major and extraordinary event.

 This category covers extraordinary situations, but is not limited to:

-Payments are made directly to service providers on submission of a tax invoice addressed to Department of Communities, Child Protection and Family Support division.
+Payments are made directly to service providers on submission of a tax invoice addressed to Department.

 Payments for special purpose funding are approved in Assist.
 A Payment Authorisation Form is generated in Assist and payments are made via EFT or GPC.